 Hypertension can lead to a very dangerous complication called preeclampsia.
 Severe forms of preeclampsia may develop alongside even more dangerous conditions, such as eclampsia (seizures during preeclampsia) and HELLP syndrome.

 All pregnant women need to understand the warning signs of these conditions, which can be fatal if left untreated.

-Chronic hypertension is a condition that affects the patient throughout his or her life.
+Chronic hypertension in pregnancy is a condition that affects the patient throughout his or her life.
 Because most cases of high blood pressure have no outward symptoms, it can be hard to tell whether the condition is chronic.